Buddy Hield

-Chavano Rainer "Buddy" Hield (/hiːld/ HEELD; born December 17, 1992) is a Bahamian professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+Chavano Rainer "Buddy" Hield (/hiːld/ HEELD; born December 17, 1992) is a Bahamian professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
 He played college basketball for the Oklahoma Sooners and was named the Big 12 Conference Men's Basketball Player of the Year in 2015 and 2016.

 In 2016, Hield received four major national player of the year awards: the John R. Wooden Award, the Naismith Award, Sporting News Player of the Year, and the Oscar Robertson Trophy.
 He was selected with the sixth overall pick in the 2016 NBA draft by the New Orleans Pelicans and was traded to the Sacramento Kings for DeMarcus Cousins in 2017.
 Hield was dealt to the Indiana Pacers in a package for Domantas Sabonis in 2022.
 In February 2024, he was traded to the Philadelphia 76ers.
 In July 2024, Hield was involved in a six-team trade that involved him getting traded to the Golden State Warriors.
+In February 2026, he was traded to the Atlanta Hawks.